Saumarez Homestead: House

 Roof: This is sheeted in corrugated iron and is hipped in form with gables above the bay windows.
 These gables have vertical battens below the barge decoration.
 These decoration covers a circular vent formed in the brickwork.
 The verandah iron has a bull-nose profile.
 The eaves are decorated with paired timber brackets and all guttering is of galvanised iron or splayed aluminum profiles.
 There are some ogee rainwater heads.
 There are revolving roof vents on the ridges.

 Floors: These are generally of timber covered by a central carpet square or runner with a linoleum border.
-There are fitted carpets to rooms 2,7,8 &11.
+There are fitted carpets to rooms 2,7,8 and 11.
 The bathroom floors are of encaustic tiles and the verandah floors of untreated timber.
 The latter have been removed with the exception of the first floor west balcony.
 This floor is badly weathered and the outer edge has traces of a bituminous coating.

 Ceilings: All ceilings to the accommodation wing are of Wunderlich pressed metal.
 Each room and section of hallway has a different pattern.
-These patterns are picked out in various colours with the exception of those rooms 1,27 &31.
+These patterns are picked out in various colours with the exception of those rooms 1,27 and 31.
 The major rooms 1,8,11,31 have central ceiling roses.
 Minor rooms have no roses.
 The service wing has timber ceilings.

 Doors, windows and joinery: These appear to be all of cedar and all painted externally.
 There are timber louvered shutters to the ground floor French doors and windows.
 The first floor French doors and windows are not shuttered but have traces of shutters (hinges and catches).
-There are timber-framed flyscreens to the exterior doors and to internal openings between rooms 8 & 56 and between rooms 11 & 12.
+There are timber-framed flyscreens to the exterior doors and to internal openings between rooms 8 and 56 and between rooms 11 and 12.
 The French door leaves have a single pane of glass.
 The windows consist of two single pane double hung sashes.

 Interior doors are generally four-panelled.
 The exterior doors from the office4, staircase 57 and cellar 14 have been formed after the original ground floor construction.
 The bricks around their openings correspond to those on the first floor walls.